| | | |

 STEP 3: Cool the cream mixture for five minutes, then stir in the lemon juice and lemon zest.

 STEP 4: Carefully pour the mixture into four serving dishes or ramekins.
-Cool at room temperature and then refrigerate for at least four hours.
+Cool at room temperature and refrigerate for at least four hours before serving.

 Expert Tips